 Freestyle longboards are the ones that you would use for tricks and funs.
 It is usually the most lightweight one since there is usually a lot of maneuverability going on with them.
 The best part about freestyle longboards is that they can be used both for leisure and more commuting.
 And therefore, these types of boards do not come with any specific recommendation for size.
 You can pick whatever you feel and works best for you.
 However, just in case you get confused, we recommend getting something that is somewhere along the lines of 38 inches or above in length.

-And then comes one of the most common and known factors of choosing the perfect size: the user’s height and weight.
+And then comes one of the most common and known factors of choosing the best longboard size: the user’s height and weight.
 The height of the user is playing a very prominent role in deciding the size, and more importantly, the length of the deck of your board.
 Similarly, you weight also plays a very significant role here.
 The taller you are, the more stability you need.
 On the other hand, the heavier you are, the wider the deck should be.
 Getting the right size of longboard according to your height and weight will means a more balanced center of gravity and even weight distribution.

 The thing about weight is that it never truly directly affects the size of a longboard.
 However, it does affect the thickness of the deck.
 The heavier you are, the thicker the deck should be.
 This is, of course, to make sure that the deck does not snap in half.